Mumbai Marooned (July 26-27, 2005)

 We were indeed eluded by our cosy office, we were unaware of what was happening outside.
 Offices had stop working, people were heading for their homes at around 4:00 pm in the evening, walking all the way.
 The local train (life-line of Mumbai) had already stop mid-way.
 Our mobile phones were already dead by then, the landlines followed suit.
-We had no option but to switch to play CounterStrike, but the pleasure was short-lived as the power supply went away.
+We had no option but to switch to play Counter-Strike, but the pleasure was short-lived as the power supply went away too.
 Our realization of the grim sitaution was late; then we frantically tried to get ourselves dinner.
 Around 10:00 pm, we got some oddly cooked beans and

 Two of our team went out to the main-road and to their horror found that the road was already about 4-5 feet deep in water.
 I went out too to see the situation and saw that buses were stranded with passengers inside with no option to move out on the already flooded road, cars stashed bumper to bumper, some were on top of others.
 The scene on the road was like that of the War of the Worlds and the tales of people coming home sounded pretty much like that of the Day after Tomorrow.

 The next morning greeted us with hot-tea but that was not warm enough to console us of the situation we are in.
 And the rain was off and on again.
 The decision we took was to get back home as soon as we can.
 Including me, we left our notebooks in the office.
 It was a bit hasty on my decision to take the shortcut to home instead of the much safer highway.
 I left office at around 11:00 am in the morning and reached home around 2:30 pm in the afternoon (normal time taken is 30 mins by a vehicle on that route).

-Later on, the news was that over 500 public buses got piled up on the road, the number of other vehicles, cars were even more, over 95 cm of rainfall was the reason for all the havoc, more than 500 crore INR lost due to the rain on that day.
+Later on, I learnt that over 500 public buses got piled up on the road, the number of other vehicles, cars were even more, over 95 cm of rainfall was the reason for all the havoc, more than 500 crore INR lost due to the rain on that day.
 The whole fiasco showed all human nature, some good, some bad and the undying spirit of Mumbai city.
 It was also learnt that the weatherman could not predict the impact of the water, the devastation even after 2 hrs of heavy downpour.
 The dead toll is said to be about 385 in the whole of Mumbai.
 Add to this tragedy was that of the Bombay High blast that killed 8 people.

-Few other Mumbai Flash Flood related news
+Other Mumbai Flash Flood related news.

-- 18 killed in Mumbai flood stampede
+- 18 killed in Mumbai flood stampede.

-- India flood death toll rises to almost 900
+- India flood death toll rises to almost 900.

-- India’s heaviest rains leave 786 dead
+- India’s heaviest rains leave 786 dead.

-- Mumbai Inc yet to press restart button
+- Mumbai Inc yet to press restart button.

-- Mumbai rains flood B’lore BPOs
+- Mumbai rains flood B’lore BPOs.

-- 4,000 Cabs completed jammed while 10,000 defunct
+- 4,000 Cabs completed jammed while 10,000 defunct.

-- 2,500 Buses have problems due to marooning
+- 2,500 Buses have problems due to marooning.

-- 10,000 Trucks, Lorries have similar problems
+- 10,000 Trucks, Lorries have similar problems.